hexagoncircle/tokens/README.md

 # Tokens

 An example of exporting a JSON of token values from a Figma library using [Figma Token](https://docs.tokens.studio/) that are then converted into a system of CSS custom properties for developers to use in their code styles.
+When synced, a GitHub action is triggered to build Sass partials with mode-specific CSS variables.

 ## Project goal